Attractive casita-style rooms with Southwestern decor; some have fireplaces or patios

 Some rooms are small

 The 4-pearl La Posada de Santa Fe is over a hundred years old, making it one of the the city’s longest-standing inns.
 It has an excellent location near Santa Fe Plaza, and features attractive Southwestern decor throughout.
 Its 157 rooms have beamed ceilings, coral throws, regional art, and modern tech features; some have patios or kiva-style fireplaces.
-The upscale Fuego Restaurant earns high marks, and a curator on staff oversees the hotel's $1 million in local art.
+A curator on staff oversees the hotel's $1 million in local art.
 The property features are impressive: There's a day spa, an outdoor pool and Jacuzzi, afternoon tea and cookies, and an outdoor fire where evening s'mores are served.
 Some rooms are small, however, and there's a nightly resort fee.